-In turn, pursuant to the Law on Freedom of Speech, Information and Journalism, 'media' (medios de comunicación social) comprises any means suitable for the transmission, disclosure, spreading or publication in a stable or periodical manner, of texts, sounds or images aimed at the public, without regard of the platform or instrument used in doing so.
+In turn, pursuant to the Law on Freedom of Speech, Information and Journalism, 'media' comprises any means suitable for the transmission, disclosure, spreading or publication in a stable or periodical manner, of texts, sounds or images aimed at the public, without regard of the platform or instrument used in doing so.
 Therefore, some media players may also be telecommunications concessionaires or permissionaires (open and cable television channels, radio broadcasting operators, etc).

-Broadcasting sector
+3 Broadcasting sector